 Do email popups really work?

-A lot of studies prove that they do:
+A lot of businesses prove that they do:

-But all email subscription popups are not created equal.
-Your design, your targeting or the offer you select dramatically impact the number of emails that you’ll end up collecting.
-And there’s a huge difference between a good popup and a bad one.
+But all newsletter popups are not created equal.
+The design, targeting or offer you choose will impact the number of emails that you’ll end up collecting.

 Why Create an Email Popup?